psaniuk/web-monitors/README.md

 - single record size = 8 bytes + 60 bytes + 4 bytes + 4 bytes + 100 bytes = 176 bytes
 - 15 * 10^6 * 176 = 2640 * 10^6 = 2.5 * 10^9 bytes = 2.5 GB daily / 75 GB monthly / 1 TB yearly

 In favor of reading/writing performance `metrics` table is partitioned by the `request_timestamp`.
-However, consistent hashing might be considered for the database partitioning.
-It depends on the data access patterns and the final decision can be made by clarifying the system requirements.
+Consistent hashing is not considered at the current stage.

 ## APP Configuration
 The HTTP URLs monitored by the app are configured in the `urls.config.{env_name}.json` file.